w3f/polkadot-wiki/docs/learn/learn-governance.md

 In Gov2, proposals that are not approved after
 {{ polkadot: <RPC network="polkadot" path="consts.democracy.votingPeriod" defaultValue={403200} filter="blocksToDays" /> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.democracy.votingPeriod" defaultValue={100800} filter="blocksToDays" /> :kusama }}
 days are considered rejected by default and the Decision Deposit is refunded.
-If the proposal managed to become and remain passing for the Confirmation Period, it is considered approved and is scheduled to execute from the proposed origin but after the Enactment Period.
+If the proposal managed to become and remain passing for the Confirmation Period, it is considered approved and is scheduled to execute from the proposed origin but after the Enactment Period .
 The Enactment Period is specified when the referendum is proposed but is also subject to a minimum value based on the Track.
 More powerful Tracks enforce a larger Enactment Period to ensure the network has ample time to prepare for any changes the proposal may bring.

 #### Voluntary Locking